rancherfederal/k3s-tf/README.md

 TODO: More docs on architecture, inputs, etc...## Requirements

+## Examples

+Examples are provided in the `examples/` directory for common use cases:

+* `full-ha`: Zero to hero full environment + cluster.
+Will create network (vpc, subnets, etc...) resources and HA cluster in an online environment.
+This is default use case and is tested against commercial and govcloud AWS.
+* `offline`: Restricted privilage airgapped cluster.
+Will use existing resources to deploy cluster in an entirely airgapped environment.
+This is tested against C2S.

 ## Inputs

 | Name | Description | Type | Default | Required |